 Our research is approved by Columbia University's Institutional Review Board (IRB).

-First you will download the Phendo app.
-You will be able to join the study after signing the consent form.
+After downloading the Phendo app for either iOS or for Android, you will be able to join the study after signing the consent form.
+View the consent form here.
 We will ask you to track individual instances of symptoms, signs of the disease as they occur using the “track this moment” feature, and endometriosis symptoms and signs of the disease at a daily level through “track this day”.
 You will be able to review items through time as you enter them into the app.
 All information collected will be stored separately from user name using an id number.

 Privacy and security of data tracked through Phendo are important to the research team.
 All data collected through the app is stored on HIPAA-certified servers.
-Only members of the research team are able to access your data, and your data is used for research purposes only.
+Only members of the research team and research collaborators are able to access your data, and your data is used for research purposes only.
+You can view a list of research collaborators here.

 Development by Applied Informatics